-'Diagrams showing shape of procedure turns will indicate flight route.
-The single crossover must be completed.
-See Appendix A3.
+Diagrams showing the shapes of acceptable procedure turns are shown in Appendix A3.
 Failure to carry out procedure turns will incur penalties.

-- A.2.2.16 At TPs with procedure turns, the gate has an extended -gate linell, being a distance of 3,0 NM right and left of the TP. - Carrying out a prescribed procedure turn before passing the -gate linell or when passing outside the -gate linell gives penalties for circling. - In this case no extra penalties for not carrying out the procedure turn at the correct position will be given. ( See sketches Appendix 3 ) - A.2.2.17 Only maps with good topographic information to a scale of 1:200,000 1:300,000 will be used for competition purposes.
+- A.2.2.16 At TPs with procedure turns, the gate has an extended gate line, being a distance of 3,0 NM right and left of the TP.
+Carrying out a prescribed procedure turn before passing the gate line or when passing outside the gate line will incur penalties for circling.
+In this case, no extra penalties for not carrying out the procedure turn at the correct position will be given.
+(See sketches Appendix 3) - A.2.2.17 Only maps with good topographic information to a scale of 1:200,000 1:300,000 will be used for competition purposes.